 Better Department Store Brands: The next step up, for many, is Theory — their suit separates can be found in better department stores like Bloomingdale’s.
 Nordstrom carries a number of lines (Hugo Boss, Reiss, Rebecca Taylor, Nanette Lepore) with the added bonus of, often, free tailoring — which can be great if, like me, you’re just a little bit too short for regular pants.

 We’d put Brooks Brothers and MM.LaFleur in this category as well — better suiting materials, free tailoring.

 Pros: Much better fit because of the tailoring; better fabrics; the clothes last longer.

 Designer.
 What better way to announce that you have arrived than with a classic designer suit?
 We still think of Armani as the “power suit,” but there are a ton of brands — both old and new — in this space.

 Pros: Fabric; a long wear with the clothes, the timeless benefit of someone seeing your tag if you take off your jacket.

 Readers, what brands and tiers have we left out?
 Which kind of suits do YOU usually pull out for interviews?

 This post was originally written on Aug.
-9, 2010 but has been substantially updated as of June 2019.
+9, 2010 but has been substantially updated as of 2021 except where noted.